-It was further resolved that performance bonuses ranging from 5% to 9% based on a score of 130% to 149% and a maximum of 10% based on a score of 150% and above, in terms of Regulation 32(2) of the Local Government: Municipal Performance Regulations for Municipal Managers and Managers Directly Accountable to Municipal Managers, 2006 be paid to the Municipal Manager and Managers directly accountable to the Municipal Manager and that addendums to the principal performance agreements be entered into between the Executive Mayor and the Municipal Manager and the Municipal Manager and the Managers directly accountable to the Municipal Manager.
+It was further resolved that performance bonuses ranging from 5% to 9% based on a score of 130% to 149% and a maximum of 10% based on a score of 150% and above, in terms of Regulation 32(2) of the Local Government: Municipal Performance Regulations for Municipal Managers and Managers Directly Accountable to Municipal Managers, 2006 be paid to the Municipal Manager and Managers directly accountable to the Municipal Manager and that addendums to the principal performance agreements be entered into between the Executive Mayor and the Municipal Manager and the Municipal Manager.

-COUNCIL MEETING: 28 JUNE 2018: ITEM C.15.2 RESOLVED: (Unanimously, 31 Councillors) That -
+COUNCIL MEETING: 30 JUNE 2022: ITEM C. 15.1